pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### process.yml

-Here is the name example in YAML format:
+Here is the same example in YAML format:

 ```yaml
 apps: